 If you have any questions or concerns about having the vaccine or if you’re not sure whether you should receive it, then you should discuss these with your clinical team.

 - Which vaccine will I be offered?

-Which vaccine you are offered will be based on which one is available to your local NHS provider.
+Which vaccine you're offered will be based on which one is available to your local NHS provider and on your age: